jpulgarin/django-tokenapi/README.md

     {"success": false, "errors": "Unable to log you in, please try again"}

-You should store the user and token on the client accessing the API, as all subsequent calls will require that the request have a valid token and user pair.
+You should store the `user` and `token` that are returned on the client accessing the API, as all subsequent calls will require that the request have a valid token and user pair.

 ### Verifying a Token